leytilera/addonscript-spec/docs/schema/addon.md

 ### id

 This is the ID of the addon.

-It should only contain **lowercase letters, numbers and dashes**.
+It should be written in the `kebab-case` format, meaning lowercase only and using `-` instead of spaces.

 ### version

 This is the version number of this version.
-It must follow [semver version naming conventions](https://semver.org/spec/v2.0.0.html), as they are used to compare versions.
+It must follow [semver versioning specifications](https://semver.org/spec/v2.0.0.html), as they are used to compare versions.

 ## Optional properties

 ### namespace

-This is the namespace of the addon.
+The namespace of the addon in a reverse-DNS format.
+Used to identify addons across repositories, if it is present.

 ### files

-This is an array of [file objects](file.md) including the files belonging to this version.
+This is an array of [file objects](file.md) including the files belonging to this addon.

 ### relations

-This is an array of [relation objects](relation.md) which represents related addons.
+This is an array of [relation objects](relation.md) which represent addons in relation to this one.

 ### flags